wwcodemanila/WWCodeManila-PHP/docs/contents/php_topics.md

 ## PHP FRAMEWORKS

 A PHP framework provides a basic structure for streamlining the development of web apps.
 We use them because they speed up the development process.
-It make agile development possible.
-They make it easier to grow your application over time and scale.
+It **make agile development possible**.
+They make it easier to **grow your application over time and scale**.

 !> Most modern PHP frameworks follow the MVC (Model-View-Controller) pattern that ensures the separation of presentation and logic and promote modern web development practices.